 Peeling Paint: How to Get Paint to Adhere to Steel Siding

-LESLIE: Rich in Illinois needs some help with a painting project.
+LESLIE: Rich in Illinois needs some help with getting paint to adhere to steel siding.
 Tell us what you’re working on.

 RICH: I’m working on a house that I’ve been living in since 1988.
 And the bottom four sections of my steel siding keep peeling.
 It’s like a 30-foot-long piece.
 Each piece is 8 inches wide.
 And it has a wood-grain pattern on it; looks like it’s been stamped.
 And every two years, I approach this project.
 First time, I took a wire brush to it and knocked all the loose off and primed it.
 And two years later, I was doing it again.

-And every year, I try a different method.
+And every year, I try a different method to get paint to adhere to steel siding.
 I tried a wire wheel on a drill.
 Last year, I took an air compressor and a hose and a drill and a wire wheel and went down to the bare metal.

 RICH: And went to the paint store and they gave me some primer and some paint.
 And seemed like everything I try – I wash it with paint thinner sometimes before I do it.
 Sometimes I just use soap and water.
 I always make sure it’s a nice, dry day – about 80 degrees – when I paint it.
 And it seems to always come back about every two to three years.

 I know it should be replaced but I kind of like the siding.
 But it’s steel and it’s – the company is no longer in business now and so the warranty is up on it.

 TOM: And there’s different qualities of steel.
 So even if it had a rust-resistant finish on it, it could have just worn off.
 And I wonder if whatever process they used is what’s causing the problem of getting paint to adhere to steel siding.

 When you prime it, are you using an oil-based primer or are you using an alkyd primer?